2023 Best Communication & Journalism Schools in Arkansas

 Read full report on Communication & Journalism at Arkansas State University - Main Campus

-University of Arkansas at Little Rock ranked #6 on this year’s Best Communication & Journalism Schools in Arkansas list.
-Located in the medium-sized city of Little Rock, UA Little Rock is a public college with a medium-sized student population.
+University of Arkansas at Little Rock did quite well in this year’s ranking of the best schools for communication and journalism students.
+It came in at #6 on the list.
+Located in the city of Little Rock, UA Little Rock is a public college with a moderately-sized student population.

 While working on their degree, communication and journalism majors at UA Little Rock accumulate an average of around $31,172 in student debt.